Sharmin097/noteroom/README.md

 # NoteRoom

-**NoteRoom** is a collaborative note-sharing platform designed to help students share, organize, and access study materials effortlessly.
+**NoteRoom** is a social media for the curious allowing you develop yourself in a social network of the intellectuals.

 ## Features